Hazarapet/hazarapet.github.io/_pages/about.md

 ---

-I am a Senior Machine Learning Scientist at <strong><a href="https://www.picsart.com" target="_blank">Picsart</a></strong>, working on generative tasks such as text-to-image synthisis and their customizations.
+I am a Senior Machine Learning Scientist at <strong><a href="https://www.picsart.com" target="_blank">Picsart</a></strong>, working on generative tasks such as text-to-image synthisis and its customizations.
-Also, worked on other computer vision tasks including semantic and instance segmentation, object detection and object tracking.
+Also, worked on other computer vision tasks which included semantic and instance segmentation, object detection, and object tracking.

-My research interests align with Deep Generative Methods, Conditional and Unconditional Diffusion, and Iterative Optimization Problems.
+My research interests align with Deep Generative Methods, Conditional and Unconditional Diffusion, Multi-Modal Large Language Models, and Iterative Optimization Problems.

 I hold M.Sc. and B.Sc. degrees in Informatics and Applied Mathematics from <strong><a href="http://www.ysu.am/ysu/en" target="_blank">Yerevan State University (YSU)</a></strong>